Metaloziz/native_js/README.md

 Decorator is a structural design pattern that lets you attach new behaviors to objects by placing these objects inside special wrapper objects that contain the behaviors.

 Iterator is a behavioral design pattern that lets you traverse elements of a collection without exposing its underlying representation (list, stack, tree, etc.).

+Mediator is a behavioral design pattern that lets you reduce chaotic dependencies between objects.
+The pattern restricts direct communications between the objects and forces them to collaborate only via a mediator object.